mavlink/mavlink-devguide/en/guide/serialization.md

 It is primarily intended for developers who are creating/maintaining a MAVLink generator

+> [!TIP]
-> **Tip** MAVLink users do not typically need to understand the serialization format, as encoding/decoding is handled by the MAVLink libraries.
+> MAVLink users do not typically need to understand the serialization format, as encoding/decoding is handled by the MAVLink libraries.

 ## Packet Format {#packet_format}